Shaw Direct - Plan Builder Improvement

 • Consistency: A modern, cohesive design and intuitive interface build familiarity and trust.
 When users encounter a clean and predictable design, they feel more confident navigating and making decisions.

 At Shaw Direct, I frequently collaborated with the development team to navigate design constraints.
-Shaw Direct wasn’t a business priority, and the outdated CMS made building new components time-consuming.
+Due to some circumstances, Shaw Direct wasn't a business priority, and the outdated CMS made building new components time-consuming.
 This created a balance between business goals and customer needs.

 As a UX designer, I prioritize delivering the best customer experience while considering business constraints.
 User needs drive the solutions, and business needs act as boundaries.
 My approach focuses on feasibility, ROI, and balancing impact versus effort, both in building and long-term maintenance, to help stakeholders make informed decisions.